sergey-shandar/public/notes/cryptography/untrusted-verifiable-stream.md

 type StorageApi = {
   nativeHashType: () => HashType
   // returns a native hash or `undefined` if the given hash is unknown.
   getNativeHash: ({ type: HashType, hash: Hash }) => undefined | Hash
   getChunk: (hash: Hash) => undefined | (Data|Hash)[]
 }
 ```

 While this information can be regenerated for all root blocks, it can be very expensive to regenerate the table for each request.
 So the server may keep the table for a while.

-## In Untrusted Enviroment
+## In Untrusted Environment

-If our server works in untrusted enviroment, then a client may not trust the new hash returned from a server.
+If our server works in untrusted environment, then a client may not trust the new hash returned from a server.
 The server should prepeare temporary mapping data.

 |         | Specific for a particular AHash | Permanent      |
 |---------|---------------------------------|----------------|